 - Projects funded or scheduled to be funded by the Customer On-Site Renewable Energy (CORE) rebate program from 2001-2008 are not eligible.

 - Existing projects which are already interconnected to the grid are not eligible

 - Projects must be equipped with a generation meter to measure SREC production.

 Submitting an Application

-A Consolidated Bid Application (Bid) must contain several pieces of additional information, including a single, fixed SREC price and contract length of 10 years.
-The Bids will be evaluated on a price-only basis.
+A Bid Application (Bid) must contain several pieces of additional information, including a single, fixed SREC price and contract length of 10 years.
+After checking for Application completeness, the Bids will be evaluated on a price-only basis.

 Award of projects is based on the competitiveness of each project’s SREC bid price.

 The Solicitation Manager (Navigant Consulting) provides recommendations to the New Jersey Board of Public Utilities on the competitiveness of each Bid who will ultimately decide which bids will be awarded contracts.

 Materials required to submit a proposal can be found on the documents section of this website.
 Submissions are accepted via the online form available via the Application Dashboard (Registration Required).

 |May 14, 2018||Optional RFP Overview Webinar (11:00 AM Eastern)|